retog/docker-thunderbird/README.md

 Start xclok vithout xpra

-   ssh -X -p 2020 root@localhost xclock
+   ssh -X -p 2020 root@localhost thunderbird

-Or start xclock as xpra process 100
+Or start thunderbird as xpra process 100

-   ssh -X -p 2020 root@localhost xpra start :100 --start-child=xclock
+   ssh -X -p 2020 root@localhost xpra start :100 --start-child=thunderbird

 And attach to it with